 - A. The work of each Affiliated Professional shall be conducted with oversight of a physician Member who shall be available either physically or electronically at any time the Affiliated Professional is acting pursuant to a standardized procedure.
-A Medical Staff Member can supervise the clinical activities of no more than four Affiliated Professionals at one time - B. Affiliated Professionals may practice within the scope of <a href="https://his/herthe.org/his - C. As employees of either the City or the University, Affiliated Professionals shall be recruited and hired through the usual personnel processes of each entity.
+A Medical Staff Member can supervise the clinical activities of no more than four Affiliated Professionals at one time. - B. Affiliated Professionals may practice within the scope of the Affiliated Professional's licensure, as limited by any relevant Hospital and Medical Staff policies and procedures. - C. As employees of either the City or the University, Affiliated Professionals shall be recruited and hired through the usual personnel processes of each entity.
 Any clinical activity shall be contingent upon Medical Staff approval following the procedures set forth below.